 The principal activities of the Group are the growing, manufacturing and distribution of processed food from agricultural products for export that consists of pineapple and other fruits segment.
 The main products are pineapples in can, aseptic bag and plastic bag, pineapple juice concentrate, other fruits in can and plastic cups and canned pineapple juice.

-Details of the Company's associate and subsidiaries as at 30 September 2018 and 2017 are given in notes 10 and 11.
+Details of the Company's subsidiaries as at 30 September 2019 and 2018 are given in note 11.